DecentralizedDerivatives/DRCT_standard/README.md

  * Oracle.sol - Provides the reference rates for the contract.
 Our oracle contract uses daily UNIX timestamp values as keys for specific values.
  * Test_Oracle.sol - Allows the operator to store custom values for testing functionallity.
  * Exchange.sol - Facilitates the direct sale of DRCT Tokens by allowing the users to buy and place DRCT tokens up for sale at a specified price.
- * Membership.sol - Allows users to become a member of the DDA Cooperative.
+ * Membership.sol - Allows users to become a member of the Daxia Cooperative.

 ### Scripts Description <a name="Scripts-Description"> </a>

-The Truffle Migrations.js and 2_further_deployments.js under the migrations folder and Migrate_2.js scripts can be used to migrate all DDA contracts to a test net or the mainnet via ‘truffle migrate’.
+The Truffle Migrations.js and 2_further_deployments.js under the migrations folder and Migrate_2.js scripts can be used to migrate all Daxia contracts to a test net or the mainnet via ‘truffle migrate’.
 Currently, Migrate_1.js is being developed to create the linkage between the factory and DRCTLibrary without truffle.
  * Migrate_1.js - This script is under construction.
 We are currently working on linking the DRCTLibrary.sol and Factory.sol manually via the Migrate_1.js script so that users don't have to use Truffle migrations for the linkage.
  * Migrate_2.js - Can be ran immediately after 'truffle migrate' and it will deploy several contracts and sets up two factories along with their short and long token addresses for the date specified.
 It deploys:
    * Wrapped_Ether.sol